 We’ll start at the global level but quickly bring the issues down to the regional and local scale.
 We’ll be in the classroom, but also carrying out field activities and field visits around the campus that illustrate points about sustainability of water resources from both the quality and quantity angles.

 The second part of the class will focus on the use of online mapping tools as a way to explore local water resources and connect them to larger issues.
-Participants will be exploring maps, but also making online maps of their own!
+You will be exploring maps, but also making online maps of their own!

-On Day Three, you will be devising tailored water module to take back to your students, based on templates provided by the instructors but also designed to be focused locally and to take advantage of your new skills.
+On the last day, you will be devising tailored water module to take back to your students, based on templates provided by the instructors but also designed to be focused locally and to take advantage of your new skills.

 Select participants and their classes may be interviewed when modules are implemented by UConn researchers to study the effectiveness of these modules.